Are Glofish Tetras Aggressive? Are They Fighting Or Playing?

 Illness

-Illness in Glofish Tetras may occur due to an unsuitable tank environment, lack of tank mates, lack of adequate diet, etc. However, sometimes, some genetic issues may lead to sickness in Glofish Tetras.
+Illness in Glofish Tetras may occur due to an unsuitable tank environment, lack of tank mates, lack of adequate diet, etc. However, some genetic issues may sometimes lead to sickness in Glofish Tetras.

 Mating Desire